Dawit II: Early reign

 In contrast to previous emperors, Dawit had only one wife, Seble Wongel, whom he married around 1512–13.
 The couple had eight children: four sons and four daughters.
 Taking only one wife throughout his life was seen as a Christian act that fit with the ideals of the Church.

 Although she was well into her seventies, the Empress Mother Eleni stepped in to act as her step-great-grandson's regent until 1516, when he came of age.
 During this time, she was aware that the neighboring Muslim states were benefitting from the assistance of other, larger Muslim countries like the Ottoman Empire.

-Eleni sought to neutralize this advantage by dispatching the Ethiopian Armenian Mateus to Portugal to ask for assistance.
+Eleni sought to neutralize this advantage by dispatching the Armenian, Mateus to Portugal to ask for assistance.
 However, the Portuguese response did not arrive in Ethiopia until much later, when an embassy led by Dom Rodrigo de Lima arrived at Massawa on 9 April 1520.
 Traversing the Ethiopian highlands, they did not reach Dawit's camp until 19 October of that year.
-Francisco Álvares provides us a description of the Emperor:
+Francisco Álvares provided a description of the Emperor:

-A follower of his late father, the monk Gebre Andrias slayed Emir Mahfuz of Adal in 1517 about the same time a Portuguese fleet attacked Zeila, a Muslim stronghold, and burned it.
-In 1523, Dawit campaigned amongst the Gurage near Lake Zway.
+A follower of his late father, the monk Gebre Andrias slayed Emir Mahfuz of Adal in 1517, at the Battle of Fatagar (1516).
+About the same time, a Portuguese fleet attacked Zeila, a Muslim stronghold, and burned it.
+Dawit would then proceed to ravage Adal and lay waste to Sultan Muhammad ibn Azhar ad-Din's residence in Dakkar.
 Contemporaries concluded that the Muslim threat to Ethiopia was finally over, so when the diplomatic mission from Portugal arrived at last, Dawit denied that Mateus had the authority to negotiate treaties, ignoring Eleni's counsels.
 After a stay of six years, the Portuguese at last set sail and left a governing class who thought they were securely in control of the situation.
 As Paul B. Henze notes, "They were mistaken."

 According to Ethiopian chronicles, two decades into Dawit's ascension, a young man by the name Ahmed Ibrahim had rebelled against the Adal leaders and spread terror in the region.
 Dawit sent his general Delghan into Adal to confront him however the Abyssinian army was defeated at the Battle of Hubat by Ahmed's warriors.